Upgrade Full-Text Search

 Backup and imported full-text catalogs

 For full-text catalogs that are rebuilt or reset during upgrade (and for new full-text catalogs), the fulltext catalog is a logical concept and does not reside in a filegroup.
-Therefore, to back up a full-text catalog in SQL Server, you must identify every filegroup that contains a full-text index of the catalog and back each of them up, one by one.
+Therefore, to back up a full-text catalog, you must identify every filegroup that contains a full-text index of the catalog and back each of them up, one by one.
 For more information, see Back Up and Restore Full-Text Catalogs and Indexes.

 For full-text catalogs that have been imported from SQL Server 2005 (9.x), the full-text catalog is still a database file in its own filegroup.
 The SQL Server 2005 (9.x) backup process for full-text catalogs still applies except that the MSFTESQL service does not exist in SQL Server.
 For information about the SQL Server 2005 (9.x) process, see Backing Up and Restoring Full-Text Catalogs in SQL Server 2005 Books Online.

-After you attach, restore, or copy any SQL Server 2005 (9.x) database to SQL Server, the database becomes available immediately and is then automatically upgraded.
+After you attach, restore, or copy any SQL Server 2005 (9.x) database a newer instance, the database becomes available immediately and is then automatically upgraded.
 Depending the amount of data being indexed, importing can take several hours, and rebuilding can take up to ten times longer.
 Note also that when the upgrade option is set to import, if a full-text catalog is not available, the associated full-text indexes are rebuilt.

 To change full-text upgrade behavior on a server instance